 Responsible investment is an approach to investment that aims to incorporate environmental including climate risk, social and governance (ESG) factors into investment decisions, to better manage risk and generate sustainable investment returns.
 It is recognised that ESG factors can influence long term investment performance and the ability to achieve long term sustainable returns.
+Responsible Investment is a core part of the Fund's approach to investment decisions.
 The Committee consider the Fund's approach to ESG in two key areas:

-- Sustainable investment / Environmental and social factors considering the financial impact of environmental including climate risk, social and governance (ESG) factors on its investments. - Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process.
+- Sustainable investment / environmental and social factors considering the financial impact of environmental including climate risk, social and governance (ESG) factors on its investments. - Stewardship and governance acting as responsible and active investors/owners, through considered voting of shares, and engaging with investee company management as part of the investment process.

-In combination these two matters are often referred to as 'Responsible Investment', or 'RI' and this is the preferred terminology of the fund.
-The fund will complete an annual RI plan that builds on the current ESG undertakings.
+In combination these two matters are often referred to as 'Responsible Investment', or 'RI' and this is the preferred terminology of the Fund.